griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_features.rst

     The selected variant may have multiple transcripts covering the region.
 However, some transcripts might code for the same set of neoantigen candidates if the difference between transcripts is outside of the immediate area around the somatic mutation of interest.
 This table lists these different sets with the number of transcripts in each set, the number of corresponding peptides and the total expression of all transcripts in the set.
+The transcript set that includes the best peptide is highlighted in green and selected by default.

-  - Referene Matches
+  - Reference Matches

-    When the reference proteome similarity feature was enabled during the original pVACseq run, this tab will show the Best Peptide, the larger peptide sequence around the Best Peptide that was queried for and it will list the hits that were found in the reference proteome for that query sequence.
+    If the reference proteome similarity feature was enabled during the original pVACseq run, this tab will show the Best Peptide, the larger peptide sequence around the Best Peptide that was queried for and it will list the hits that were found in the reference proteome for that query sequence.